Megaupload's Dotcom gains access to NZ spy records

 Dotcom, who also goes by the name of Kim Schmidt, is a German national but with residency in New Zealand, which made it illegal for the GCSB to spy on him.

-Prime Minister John Key has already publicly apologised to Dotcom for the illegal spying.
+Prime Minister John Key has already publicly apologized to Dotcom for the illegal spying.

 U.S. authorities are currently appealing a New Zealand court decision that Dotcom should be allowed to see the evidence on which the extradition hearing will be based.